-The Multidisciplinary Clinical Research Career Development Program (MCRCDP) at Washington University (WU) is now seeking applications for the 2007 entering class of K12 Clinical Research Scholars (CR scholars).
 This program offers didactic training and hands-on clinical research training and mentorship to fellows, post-docs, and junior faculty committed to clinical research.
 Sponsored by the NIH K12 Roadmap Initiative, these awards provide support for clinical research and training for career development of scholars in diverse disciplines, including but not limited to nursing, pharmacy, epidemiology, public health, physical and occupational therapy, social work, biomedical engineering, psychology, anthropology, biostatistics, and all fields of medicine.

 Institute Of Clinical And Translational Sciences (ICTS) Clinical And Translational Research Funding Programs